jup-ag/space-station/Moved/5-faq/1-faq.md

   There are two oracles that we are using for TP/SL, the Pyth Mainnet Oracles and the Pyth Pythnet oracles.
 For full detail, please refer [here](https://station.jup.ag/labs/perpetual-exchange/how-it-works#oracle).

-  Our chart data is using the [Pythnet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet) and the positions uses the [Mainet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta).
+  Our chart data is using the [Pythnet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet) and the positions uses the [Mainnet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta).

 If you are sure that you have an active ATA for the position and check the Mainnet oracle price and confirm that TP/SL is not triggered at the price it is supposed to, please open a [Perp-ticket](https://discord.com/channels/897540204506775583/1197460751556804608).